How to Deal with Difficult Situations during

 8. If you’re ever feeling lost during a conversation with your midwife or doctor, don’t hesitate to ask for clarification on anything you don’t understand.
 They often use jargon and abbreviations, so it’s perfectly normal to need things explained in layman’s terms now and then!

-9. It’s important to find to relax and de-stress yourself as much as possible during pregnancy, as stress can have a negative impact on both your and the of your baby.
+9. It’s important to find to relax and de-stress yourself as much as possible during pregnancy, as stress can have a negative impact on both your and the health of your baby.

-10. If you’re experiencing difficulties during your pregnancy, whether they be domestic, social, medical, or work-related, don’t be afraid to seek help and advice from the many resources that are available to you.
+10. If you’re experiencing difficulties during your pregnancy, whether they be domestic, social, medical, or work-related, don’t be afraid to seek help and from the many resources that are available to you.
 There’s no shame in asking for help when you need it, and you’ll be glad you did when you’re able to overcome whatever challenges you’re facing.

 Previous Article